fledge-iot/fledge/docs/tuning_fledge.rst

 Candidate data that has already been sent to all the defined north destinations in the system will always be removed regardless of the *Retain Unsent Data* setting.
 Data that has not be marked as a candidate for removal will be retained event after it has been sent to all the north destinations.

 If the *Retain Unsent Data* setting is set to *retain unsent to any destination*, then candidate data will be removed if it has been sent to at least one north destination.
+Data that has not be sent to any destination will be retained.

 As with the purge system process the purge process is also run by a schedule that is accessed via the *Schedules* menu item.